ibm-cloud-docs/dr-automation-powervs/setting-target-source.md

 2. Enter the details for the **Source Site** and **Target Site**, and select the appropriate regions from the list of available regions.

-3. After completing the site configurations, click **Save & Next** to save your changes and continue.
+3. After completing the site configurations, click **Save & Next** and continue.

 This setup ensures proper configuration of Source and Target sites, enabling efficient disaster recovery operations for your environment.